puginarug/GreenTemp/README.md

 # Instructions
-We made 3 copies of the project that is shown above, in order to take temperature samples from all over the greenhouse.
+We made 3 copies of the project that is shown below, in order to take temperature samples from all over the greenhouse.
 For each project:
 - We've soldered the required components to a stripboard, whereas components that are more expensive or reusable (ESP32, multiplexers, etc.) were not soldered directly, but had attachments that were soldered to the stripboard.
 - We connected each sensor to a cable, in order to give us more flexibility with the project placement and for exceeding the measuring range of the project.